 - Sharpened reflexes;

-- An understanding of body mechanics, leverage, and evasiveness.
+- An understanding of body mechanics, leverage, and evasion.

 The history of any fighting art is a reflection of the society and culture from which it was formed.
 The Filipino arts are no different.

-In the early part of the 16th century the first famous foreigner to encounter Filipino sticks was a Spaniard named Magellan.
-Magellan was a pirate.
-He burned their homes and tried to enslave the people as part of the great Spanish conquest.
+In the early part of the 16th century the first famous foreigner to encounter Filipino sticks was a Spaniard named Magellan,who burned their homes and tried to enslave the people as part of the great Spanish conquest.

 After Magellan’s death the Spaniards returned with reinforcements and firearms.
-Though the Filipinos understood combat with empty hands, with sticks and bladed weapons, they had little chance against the Spanish guns.
-When Spanish rule was secured the Filipino martial arts were outlawed.
-In defiance of Spanish law the Filipinos practised and preserved the outlawed martial arts by integrating many combative moves into native Filipino dances.
+Alhough the Filipinos understood combat with bladed weapons, sticks and empty hands, they had little chance against Spanish guns.
+When Spanish rule was secured, the Filipino martial arts were outlawed.
+In defiance of Spanish law, the Filipinos practised and preserved the outlawed martial arts by integrating many combative moves into native Filipino dances.

 The old Filipinos who made stick fighting an art preferred to hit the bone and preferred a stick to a blade.
 Instead of a clean cut, the stick left shattered bone.
-As the end of the stick can travel many times faster than the speed of the empty hand the Kali practitioner or Eskrimador developed faster reflexes, speed, coordination, timing, and increased eye focus.
-This is why the stick combat is taught before the empty-handed combat, unlike many other arts.
+As the end of the stick can travel many times faster than the speed of the empty hand, the Kali practitioner or Eskrimador developed faster reflexes, speed, coordination, timing, and increased eye focus.
+This is why stick combat is taught before empty-hand combat, unlike many other arts.

 The common denominator of all Filipino arts is their principles of combat which are based on a pattern of angles that all attacks must follow, regardless of the style or weapon.